-Bosch are planning to open a new 'Connectory' facility in Shoreditch, and will provide space and facilities for TfL and selected start-ups to work alongside Bosch's experts, along with private, academic and public sector partners.
+Bosch have opened a new 'Connectory' facility in Shoreditch, providing space and facilities for TfL and selected start-ups to work alongside Bosch's experts, along with private, academic and public sector partners.

-The Connectory will have a primary focus on urban mobility challenges facing Londoners, including innovations around more efficient, greener and safer vehicles, reducing congestion, improving accessibility and encouraging more people to walk, cycle and take public transport across the city.
+The Connectory has a primary focus on urban mobility challenges facing Londoners, including innovations around more efficient, greener and safer vehicles, reducing congestion, improving accessibility and encouraging more people to walk, cycle and take public transport across the city.

-We will provide technical knowledge and a wide range of datasets based on our existing Unified API and open data platform to allow companies to test ideas and understand patterns in more detail.
-In return, Bosch will dedicate professionals to provide technical expertise, guidance and mentoring.
+We provide technical knowledge and a wide range of datasets based on our existing Unified API and open data platform to allow companies to test ideas and understand patterns in more detail.
+In return, Bosch dedicates professionals to provide technical expertise, guidance and mentoring.

 Further details will be released soon by Bosch on their plans to consider direct approaches by small business/start ups who want to be part of the Connectory community.

 We partner with Waze to share data and provide useful and relevant information to our customers.
 Most recently, we used their platform to remind drivers approaching the Blackwall Tunnel to refuel before entering the tunnel.
 As a result, we saw a significant increase in Waze users re-route to a nearby petrol station, drastically reducing the risk of breakdowns from fuel.